Tomislav Bušić: Flamurtari

 On 24 June 2017, Bušić agreed a contract extension, signing until June 2018.
 He opened his scoring account for the 2017–18 season on 16 September by netting in the 3–1 home win against newbie Lushnja.
 The next week, he captained Flamurtari for the first time and scored a brace to lead the team into a 3–1 win over Teuta.
 Bušić suffered a muscle injury on 19 November during the match versus Lushnja as was taken off before in the first half; despite injured, Bušić continue to play, appearing in the last 4 minutes in next match against Teuta and full-90 minutes at Luftëtari.
 Bušić strained himself by playing again versus Vllaznia Shkodër on 9 December but was replaced again after 21 minutes, thus being unable to play for the rest of 2017.

 He made a remarkable comeback in the first match of 2018 on 26 January, netting a tap-in seconds after missing a penalty in the 95th minute to give Flamurtari a 1–0 home win against Partizani.
 He then endured a barren run of 15 games without a goal for Flamurtari, ending the streak in the final matchday on 23 May by netting against Kukësi.
 He finished his second season in Vlorë by playing 30 league match and scoring 8 goals.

 On 12 June 2018, after initially announcing his departure following the end of the season, Bušić returned to the club by agreeing a new one-year contract extension worth €5,000 per month.

-On 25 January 2019, Bušić terminated the contract by reaching an consensus with club administrator Sinan Idrizi.
+On 25 January 2019, Bušić terminated the contract by reaching a consensus with club administrator Sinan Idrizi.
 In an interview, he explained that the reason of his departure was the unpaid wages that club owns him, stating: "It was hard to play without the wages".
 During his time in Vlorë, Bušić totaled 75 Albanian Superliga appearances, scoring 23 goals.
 In cup, he made 8 appearances and scored 2 goals, both of them in his first season.